definitelynotlegaladvice/archive/README.md

 <img width="570" alt="Screen Shot 2023-01-28 at 5 35 14 PM" src="https://user-images.githubusercontent.com/123840750/215296526-e1629235-1e29-4b9a-b126-9e45396507b3.png">

 8. It gets a lot worse.
-If anyone invested with knowledge of the above representations -- that you are the creators of this platform -- that's an easy Section 11 (civil strict liability), maybe Rule 10b (criminal), or even Section 18 (jail time) of the 1933/34 Securities Acts.
+If anyone invested with knowledge of the above representations -- that you are the authors of this platform -- that's an easy Section 11 (civil strict liability), maybe Rule 10b (criminal), or even Section 18 (jail time) of the 1933/34 Securities Acts.
 You only need a single token holder to make that claim in court for you clowns to be completely fucked.